mochavbunny/SnakeP2P/README.md

 ## Temporary implementation details (subject to change)
 - Display - rendering on canvas with exposed drawSnake(snake), drawApple(x, y), clear()
 - Game - main loop with logic and drawing calls
-- Snake - dataclass with an array of coordinates
+- Utils - common functions
 - In the future Network - with exposed getOpponentSnake(): snake
-- Utils - common functions